Wednesday, 28 September 2011

 The character was a Jedi who had previously appeared in a book called Yoda: Dark Rendezvous who was noted to have little in the way of strength with the Force.
 This lack of ability was made up for by her resourcefulness, sheer determination and willingness to use very creative tactics to win battles.
 Yoda respected this, believing her to have a future ahead of her within the order as a result of this as did a number of older Jedi.
 Traviss appeared to only hear the part relating to Scout's lack of strength with the Force and as such she appeared within Traviss' novel stating that she had been thought of as worthless as a result of this.
 Thus contradicting not only her entire history but the core idea and basic aspects of her character.

-•In an effort to shoehorn the Mandalorians into the series Jacen Solo suddenly becomes a hideously violent monster, something he had admittedly been working towards under the guidance of a Sith, and beats Ailyn Vel to death in an attempt to gain information rather than through more tactful methods.
+•In an effort to shoehorn the Mandalorians into the series Jacen Solo suddenly becomes a hideously violent monster, something he had admittedly been working towards under the guidance of a Sith, and murders Ailyn Vel via the Force in an attempt to gain information rather than through more tactful methods.

 •Jacen also gains the Force ability to time travel and view events of the past in spite of no such ability ever having even been suggested to exist.